ADHD Glasses: Clever Marketing, or Truly Helpful Tool?

 Do ADHD glasses really work?

-What is the best ADHD coping mechanisms?
+What are the best ADHD coping mechanisms?

 The best strategies include a combination of structured routines, movement breaks, visual aids, and, where necessary, tools like ADHD glasses or visual therapy.

-What are prism glasses for ADHD?
+What are prism glasses and who might benefit?

 Why do people with ADHD need glasses?